Passed MCSD: Azure Solutions Architect

 Today I just passed the last Microsoft Azure exam for the MCSD: Azure Solutions Architect.
-Since I focus on Microsoft technology I always try to be certified in the specific areas where I am focused.
+Since I focus on Microsoft technology, I always try to be certified in the specific areas where I am focused on.
 With Public and Hybrid Cloud scenarios becoming more and more important, I started to work with Microsoft Azure and other Microsoft Cloud Services such as Office 365, so it made sense to learn more about the solutions and earn the certifications.
-For the Azure part, Microsoft has a certification called MCSD: Azure Solutions Architect which includes three different exam:
+For the Azure part, Microsoft has a certification called MCSD: Azure Solutions Architect, which includes three different exams:

 - 70-532 (Developing Microsoft Azure Solutions)